-The Regional Connector project would provide a connection between 7th Street/Metro Center Station and Union Station, linking the light rail transit (LRT) Metro Gold, Blue, and future Expo Lines through downtown Los Angeles.
-The Regional Connector would allow a seamless "one seat ride" through downtown, north-south between Pasadena (and Azusa in the future) and Long Beach, and east-west between East Los Angeles (and in the future, the vicinity of I-605) and Culver City (and eventually Santa Monica).
+The Regional Connector project would provide a connection between 7th Street/Metro Center Station and Union Station, linking the LRT Metro Gold, Blue, and future Expo Lines through downtown Los Angeles.
+The Regional Connector would allow a seamless "one-seat ride" through downtown, north-south between Montclair and Long Beach, and east-west between East Los Angeles and Santa Monica.
 This two-mile gap closure in the region's light rail system would provide continuous through-service spanning 50 miles north to south, and 25 miles east to west, improving access to both local and regional destinations and creating a well-connected transportation network for Los Angeles County.

-In 2007, Metro initiated the AA study which identified and analyzed 36 alignments for the Regional Connector.
+In 2007, Metro initiated the AA study, which identified and analyzed 36 alignments for the Regional Connector.
 After technical analysis and extensive community input, the study yielded two "build" alternatives that utilized LRT technology as well as the two required alternatives for comparison, the No Build and Transportation System Management (TSM).
-In early 2009, the Metro Board of Directors authorized further study of these four alternatives and preparation of a DEIS/DEIR.
-During the preparation of the DEIS/DEIR, Metro's Board of Directors added a fifth alternative in response to community input.
-The following alternatives are analyzed in this DEIS/DEIR:
+In early 2009, the Metro Board of Directors authorized further study of these four alternatives and preparation of a Draft EIS/EIR.
+During the preparation of the Draft EIS/EIR, Metro's Board of Directors added a fifth alternative in response to community input.
+The following alternatives were analyzed in the Draft EIS/EIR:

-- No-Build Alternative
+- No Build Alternative

 - TSM Alternative

 - At-Grade Emphasis LRT Alternative

 - Underground Emphasis LRT Alternative

 - Fully Underground LRT Alternative